danieldeveloper001/csharp_design_patterns/src/builder/004_concrete_with_fluent_api/README.md

     });
 ```

-... something like this can be done instead ...
+... something like this can be done ...

 ```csharp
 var computer = new ComputerBuilder()